punktDe/ansible-proserver-redis/documentation/REPLICATION.md

                                               # that has to be used
                                               # for settings regarding this group
                                               # adapt to leader's ip-address & port
-                                              # and the respective quoorum
+                                              # and the respective quorum
     "sentinel auth-pass leader": secret # Set this if a password has been defined "sentinel down-after-milliseconds": "leader 60000"
     "sentinel failover-timeout": "leader 180000"